RP Coating – Advanced Software for Designing Optical Multilayer Structures

 Start with Simple Forms

 With the software we provide various demo files for different kinds of thin film coatings, containing handy custom forms, with which you can very easily get started.
-See examples for a Bragg mirror and a GTI mirror:
+See examples of a Bragg mirror and a GTI mirror:

 When executing the calculation, you get various diagrams (not shown here), showing both the resulting thin-film design (possibly involving a numerical optimization) and the resulting essential optical properties..
 You can also get outputs displayed in the form itself.
 Further numerical outputs can appear in the output area on the right side.